-• Google Earth KML or KMZ files (.kml, .kmz)
+Google Earth KML or KMZ files (.kml, .kmz)

 KML and KMZ files are linked files created from Google Earth.
-While KML and KMZ files do not provide survey accuracy, they are useful for providing general geographical information relevant to the job, such as a polygon showing the limits of the job site or a nearby wetland sketched onto the local area in Google Earth, which is accurate to within a few meters.
+While KML and KMZ files may not provide survey accuracy, they are useful for providing general geographical information relevant to the job, such as a polygon showing the limits of the job site or a nearby wetland sketched onto the local area in Google Earth, which is accurate to within a few meters.

 You can select features in a KML or KMZ file in the map in Trimble Access and view attribute information about them.
 Use the Snap-to toolbar to more easily select the point you are interested in or the end of a line.
+You can also copy them to the job, if required.
+For more information, see Creating points, polylines and polygons from items in KML files or a WFS, page 161 below.